d-koppenhagen/stub-provider/README.md

 npm start
 ```

-if you want to change the port just copy the file `config.example.js` to `config.js` and ajust the parameter.
+Copy the file `config.example.js` to `config.js` and ajust the port parameter.

 The folder `stubs` will served statically.
 All files can be accessed by HTTP GET to _http://<youripordomain>:<port>/stubs_.